Blog

 Opus 4.8 vs GPT-5.5: the honest read

-The hardest of the five post-call self-grade questions for any sales conversation is the one about learning.
-If the seller did not learn something specific, the call was a pitch, not a sale.
+The hardest post-call self-grade question is about learning.
+If the seller learned nothing specific, the call was a pitch, not a sale.

 The three questions on the table in every sale

-Every sales conversation, regardless of size or shape, has the same three buyer questions running underneath it.
-Naming them in advance changes how you spend the hour.
+Every sales conversation has three buyer questions underneath it.
+Naming them changes how you spend the hour.

 Closing is one minute

-Most of what gets called sales training is closing tactics.
-Closing is the smallest part of the work.
-What actually moves a deal is the 60 minutes before the close, where the buyer's question gets answered or does not.
+Closing is the smallest part of sales.
+The real work happens before it, where the buyer's question gets answered or does not.

-What a 14-month enterprise deal actually looks like from inside the buyer's organization.
-Stakeholder politics, career risk, procurement re-litigation, and a 5-question stakeholder check you can run before any enterprise meeting.
+What a 14-month enterprise deal looks like from inside the buyer's organization, plus a stakeholder check to run before meetings.

 Personal sales (when you are the product)

-Freelance, consulting, founder-led, fractional.
-What changes when the buyer is hiring a specific person instead of a firm.
-Pricing yourself, scoping the work, and the polite-decline move that keeps the next deal warm.
+What changes when the buyer is hiring a specific person instead of a firm: pricing, scope, and the polite decline that keeps trust.

 Sales, defined honestly

-A working definition of sales that distinguishes it from marketing, negotiation, and persuasion, plus a five-question rubric you can run after your next sales conversation to grade yourself.
+A working definition of sales, how it differs from marketing and persuasion, and a five-question rubric for your next sales call.

 The first ten decisions